WGBH-MLA/FixIt/api.md

 `{"transcript_phrase": 231}`

 /api/transcriptphrasecorrection/

 Returns a list of phrase corrections authored by the logged in user.
 You can POST new corrections like so:

 `{"correction": "this is the corrected text for this phrase", "transcript_phrase": 1234}`

 /api/profile/

-Return a list of the logged in user's preferred stations and topics (by PK).
+Return a list of the logged in user's preferred stations and topics (by PK), and the user's username.

 Not currently functional but coming soon: POST to update the profile:

 `{"preferred_stations": [1, 3, 6, 12]}`

+or

+`{"username": "zap_rowsdower"}`

 /api/source/